ipns-link/ipns-link-gateway/README.md

     Wait for the prompt to return.

 20. Note the PID shown.
-To stop the server later you can simply `sudo kill "PID"`.
+To stop the server later you can simply execute: `sudo kill "PID"`.

 21. **Set the environment**